nestauk/industrial-taxonomy/README.md

 To configure git, build the environment, and setup metaflow simply run `make install`.

+You will need to install a second python 3.6 environment to run `faiss`.

+Do this by running `conda env create --file conda_environment_2.yaml`

 ### Cache metaflow getters

 Adding `temp_dir` in a `.env` file, e.g. `temp_dir=/Users/<username>/GIT/industrial-taxonomy/data/interim/` will cause the metaflow getters to be pickled and cached in `temp_dir`.
 This cache will be checked and used first when running a getter - this saves downloading large files each time you run a getter at the expense of using more disk-space.